-- Designers and constructors are permitted to freely use any bicycle component except for complete frame sections. - The use of Go-Kart frames or motorbike frames is not permitted. - Maximum overall tyre width is 70 mm. - Rope, cable, tilt, lean steering systems and flexible steering columns are prohibited.
+- Designers and constructors are permitted to freely use any bicycle component except for complete frame sections. - The use of Go-Kart frames or motorbike frames is not permitted. - Maximum overall tyre width is 70mm. - Rope, cable, tilt, lean, rear wheel only steering systems and flexible steering columns are prohibited. - Our experience has shown Rear Wheel Steer (RWS) vehicles to be highly unstable.
+For this reason, RWS vehicles will not be accepted at the RACV event.